 The government-wide statement of net position and statement of activities are reported using the economic resources measurement focus and the accrual basis of accounting.
 Under the accrual basis of accounting, revenues are recognized when earned and expenses are recorded when the liability is incurred or economic asset used.
-Revenues, expenses, gains, losses, assets, and liabilities resulting from exchange and exchange takes place.
-Property taxes are recognized when the exchange takes place.
-Property taxes are recognized as revenue in the year for which they are levied.
+Revenues, expenses, gains, losses, assets, and liabilities resulting from exchange and exchange-like transactions are recognized when the exchange takes place.
+Property taxes are recognized as revenues in the year for which they are levied.
 Taxes receivable for the following year are recorded as receivables and deferred inflows of resources.
-Grants and similar items are recognized as revenue as soon as all cligibility requirements imposed by the provider are met.
-Special assessments are recorded as revenue when carned, Unbilled receivables are recorded as revenues when earned, Unbilled
+Grants and similar items are recognized as revenue as soon as all eligibility requirements imposed by the provider are met.
+Special assessments are recorded as revenue when carned.
+Unbilled receivables are recorded as revenues when services are provided. imposed by the provider are met.

-As a general rule, the effect of interfund activity has been climinated from the government-wide financial statements.
+statements.
 Exceptions to this general rule are charges between the City's water and electric, and sewer utilities and various other functions of the government.
 Elimination of these charges would distort the direct costs and program revenues reported for the various functions concerned.
+As a general rule, the effect of interfund activity has been eliminated from the government-wide financial